tidyverse/dbplyr/cran-comments.md

 We checked 47 reverse dependencies (42 from CRAN + 5 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 0 new problems
  * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### New problems
-(This reports the first line of each new failure)

-* pool
-  checking tests ...